insin/DOMBuilder/docs/index.rst

 +-----------+-----------+----------+------------+------------+---------+
 | select    | submit    | keydown  | keypress   | keyup      | error   |
 +-----------+-----------+----------+------------+------------+---------+

+These correspond to `events which have jQuery shortcut methods`_, which will be used for event handler registration if jQuery is available.

 For example, the following will create a text input which displays a default value, clearing it when the input is focused and restoring the default if